-Historically the occupational health model was a 'medical', reactive process, diagnosing health effects and illness; promoting good health; and reducing risks by controlling exposures and preventing ill health.
+Traditionally the occupational health model was a 'medical' reactive process diagnosing health effects and illness, promoting good health, and reducing risks by controlling exposures and preventing ill health.
 Today it has to justify itself economically and is a service that looks to protect both the employee and the employer.

 Over the last 10 years there has been exponential growth and change in the presentation and delivery of occupational health and rehabilitation services.
-This has been due to new legislation; EU Health & Safety directives; DWP government initiatives; equality act; human rights; the working time directive; age legislation; ongoing changes in the structure and charging for NHS services; pension issues; and rehabilitation initiatives.
+This has been due to new legislation, EU Health & Safety directives, DWP government initiatives, the Equality Act, human rights, the working time directive, age legislation, ongoing changes in the structure and charging for NHS services, pension issues and rehabilitation initiatives.

-Here are just some of the questions we're frequently asked, to which we are happy to respond according to individual company circumstances:
+Here are just some of the questions we're frequently asked, to which our response will vary according to individual company circumstances: